boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    A DNS client that wants to retrieve the resolver information may use the RR type "RESINFO" defined in this document.

-   The content of the RDATA in a response to a RESINFO RR type query is defined in
+   The content of the RDATA in a response to a query for RESINFO RR QTYPE is defined in
    {{key-val}}.
 If the resolver understands the RESINFO RR type, the RRSet in the Authority section MUST have exactly one record.
 RESINFO is a property of the resolver and is not subject to recursive resolution.